Relative elegance and cartesian cubes with one connection: Relatively elegant Reedy categories

 In the base case, $\sk{0}X$ is the empty coproduct and thus belongs to $\CP$ by saturation.
 For any $n \in \BN$, we have the following pushout square by \cref{cell-pushout-presheaf}:

-The upper horizontal map is a mono by \cref{reedy-mono-to-cell-mono}, the lower by closure of monos in $\PSh{\CatR}$ under pushout.
+The upper horizontal map is monic by \cref{reedy-mono-to-cell-mono}, the lower by closure of monos in $\PSh{\CatR}$ under cobase change.
 We have $\sk{n}X \in \CP$ by induction hypothesis.
-The upper-right corner is $\wcolim{\degcore{n}{\CatR}}{\yo^n\CatR}{\latchcod{n}{X}}$, which belongs to $\CP$ by \cref{cell-is-groupoidal-colimit}.
+The upper-right corner is $\wcolim{\op{\degcore{n}{\CatR}}}{\yo^n\CatR}{\latchcod{n}{X}}$, which belongs to $\CP$ by \cref{cell-is-groupoidal-colimit}.
 Finally, the upper-left corner is by definition the following pushout object: